python-discord/site/pydis_site/apps/content/resources/guides/python-guides/windows/putting-python-on-path.md

 ### Verifying your changes

-To check that it worked, open a fresh terminal &mdash; Command Prompt, Powershell, an IDE-integrated terminal, [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701), whichever you prefer, just _not_ the Python terminal with the `>>>` prompt &mdash; and run
+To check that it worked, open a fresh terminal &mdash; Command Prompt, PowerShell, an IDE-integrated terminal, [Windows Terminal](https://apps.microsoft.com/store/detail/windows-terminal/9N0DX20HK701), whichever you prefer, just _not_ the Python terminal with the `>>>` prompt &mdash; and run